Nikodemsky/bloatoff/README.md

 # Bloat-off: bloat removal and optimization utilities.

-Pretty straight-forward tool, that removes bunch of native Wordpress bloatware, along with useful utilities.
+Pretty straight-forward tool, that removes bunch of native Wordpress bloatware, also contains few useful utilities for optimization.

 ### Functionalities for version 0.9: